hemeac/kiwiTechTree/README.md

 ## MandatoryRCS 1.8
 Ensured that the patches in MandatoryRCS does not move my RCS patches to incorrect tiers.
 They show up at the same level, so should remain compatible.

+## MechJeb
+Adds config so that the MJ2 part (AR202) gets the autopilots 1 tier earlier than command modules.

 ## The Martian 1.10.1.2
 Shuffled the tech nodes.
 Stripped out the in-built support for Methalox engines, but have added in Hydrolox and Methalox support if Cryo Engines, CryoTanksMethalox are installed, respectively.
 Unlike other cryo engines, these engines maintain their kerolox support as well.
 Part upgrades are mostly through the Mk4 Ares System Upgrade, outside of the solar battery and engines (as usual).
 If Engine Ignitor is installed, adds custom configs. **If Kerbalism with FeatureScience is installed: Adds a custom HDD profile to cockpits.**